 Fill in the following parameters:

 - ThoughtSpot Service Address: A fully qualified and resolvable domain name for the ThoughtSpot service.
 For example, thoughtspot.thoughtspot-customer.com.

-- Port: Port of the server where your ThoughtSpot instance is running.
-For example, port
+443in this box.
+This is the port of the server where your ThoughtSpot instance is running.

 - Skew Time in Seconds: The allowed skew time, after which the authentication response is rejected and sent back from the IDP.
 86400 is a popular choice.
 The default is 3600.